INTEL-ONBOARD/canmas-frontend/README.md

 **Components:**
 - **📄 Fields:**
-  - **👤 Username/Email Field:** User input required
+  - ** Username/Email Field:** User input required
-  - **🔒 Password Field:** User input required
+  - ** Password Field:** User input required
 - **🔘 Buttons:**
-  - **➡️ Login:** Initiates authentication
+  - **Login:** Initiates authentication
-  - **🔑 Forgot Password:** Redirects to password recovery flow
+  - **Forgot Password:** Redirects to password recovery flow
-  - **✍️ Sign Up:** Redirects to the registration screen
+  - **Sign Up:** Redirects to the registration screen

 **⚠️ Error Messages:**
 - "Invalid username or password.
 Please try again."
 - "Username and password cannot be empty."

 **Content:**
 > "Connecting you with fresh, high-quality produce straight from our farms to your doorstep.
-Discover our wide range of fruits, vegetables, and more."
+Discover our wide range of fruits, vegetables, and more.
+Join us on the journey to a healthier lifestyle."

 ---